A city of volcanic drama, Naples is the soul of Italy.

 The airport’s convenient locations mean it is easily accessible by most forms of transport.
 Many travellers prefer to drive to the airport for comfort and ease, if this is you, you will find a choice of 7 carparks, all accessible from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 50% off.

-For those wanting some peace and quiet at the airport, we’ve got four airport lounges, where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly, as well as complimentary refreshments.
+For those wanting some peace and quiet at the airport, we’ve got five airport lounges, where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly, as well as complimentary refreshments.

 To find out about our other services, head to our terminal facilities page.
 If you’re heading to Naples on holiday, make the most of your time at the airport with our tips for the leisurely traveller.

 Arriving at Naples International Airport

 Naples International Airport is located around 6km north of Naples city centre and has one terminal.
 The most cost-efficient way to travel to the city centre from the airport is via the Alibus shuttle, a fast-connecting bus line between the airport and the city centre, stopping only at the Central Train Station and Naples Molo Beverello Port.
 If you’re travelling somewhere further afield than Naples, like Sorrento, there are alternative bus lines.